pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 a token specific to your new package.

 To do this:
-1. Go to testPyPI
+1. Go to test PyPI
 1. Navigate to the "Your Projects" section of your account
-2. Click on the manage button for the project that ou wish to add a token for
+2. Click on the manage button for the project that you wish to add a token for
 3. Go to settings
 4. Click on "Create a token for your-package-name-here"
 5. Create the token and follow the steps above to open up the `.pypirc` file